EHR Data

 There’s a separate conversation around, “What are contract compliance and contract management?
 And how do you determine whether you’re paid appropriately and all the different factors that come into play in modifying the expected reimbursement?”
 That’s a super complex subject.

 Assuming that you have solved that and that all of these have that information, we’re talking about what percentage of payments are incorrect.
-There’s no mention of that, much less an explanation of even how to figure it out or what those benchmarks are, what the average is.
+There’s no mention of that, much less an explanation of even how to figure it out or what those MGMA benchmarks are, what the average is.

 It just jumps into having some vague suggestion about you should go back to payers and talk to them about underpayment.
 How do you even know you get underpaid or what percentage of your payments got underpaid?
 Is this 3%, 97%?
 How many dollars does it represent?
 Is this a $10,000 problem or a $10 million problem for this individual provider?